wp-plugins/infinite-ajax-scrolling-for-woocommerce/readme.txt

 == Screenshots ==

 1. This Screenshot shows how products loads on your site.
 2. This Screenshot shows Admin settings of this plugin.
+Enter the values as it is.

 == Changelog ==